King of the Nordic Twilight

-King of the Nordic Twilight is the first album in a trilogy by Luca Turilli's eponymous band.
+King of the Nordic Twilight is the debut studio album by the Italian musician Luca Turilli.
 It was released in 1999 through Limb Music Productions.

 The limited edition of this album comes in a digibook, with an expanded booklet.
 A video for the song "The Ancient Forest of Elves" is included as a hidden feature on the disc in .mov format.